-1. Upon the entry into force of this Policy, the previous Environmental and Social Management Policy, approved on the meeting of the Board of Directors held on 2 August 2019 is repealed.

-2. All decisions, policies and other documents approved by the Board of Directors or Managing Director based on the previous Policy shall continue to remain in force until and unless repealed or replaced accordingly.
+- 1. With the entry into force of this Policy, the Environmental and Social Management Policy, dated 18.06.2021 is repealed. - All decisions, policies and other documents approved by the Board of Directors or Managing Director based on the previous Policy shall continue to remain in force until and unless repealed or replaced accordingly.